 Her work frequently explores working-class voices and stories.
 She co-wrote Unprotected (Everyman/Traverse Edinburgh/ BBC Radio 4, 2006), a verbatim play exploring street prostitution in Liverpool, winner of the Amnesty International award for freedom of expression.
 Over time her passion for music has led to her incorporating original songs in her dramatic work, most significantly in the musical The Sum (BBC Radio 4, 2014; Everyman, 2017), about the impact of austerity politics on a Liverpool community.

-Lizzie is also a poet, singer and songwriter, performing regularly with producer/composer Vidar Norheim.
+Lizzie is also a singer and songwriter, performing regularly with producer/composer Vidar Norheim.
 Recently she began to write fiction, with a short story, ‘Moving to the Sticks’, published at minorliteratures.com.
 She is developing her first feature film with Blue Horizon Productions and working on an original TV series with Tigerlily Films.

-Lizzie lives in Liverpool with her Norwegian husband and their young son.
+Lizzie lives in Liverpool with her Norwegian husband and their two children.